Rafi-Siddiki/KeyCloak-HA/README.md

 Hover over the realm selector in the top-left corner and click Create Realm.

-Set the Realm name to electronic-shop.
+Set the Realm name to `electronic-shop`.

 Create the Client: